I-am-PUID-0/DUMB_docs/docs/deployment/proxmox.md

 ## 🛠️ LXC Configuration for Docker + Fuse Support

-To ensure DMB works correctly inside your LXC container (especially with Docker, rclone, and bind mounts), you’ll need to update both the **container config**, the **Proxmox host**, and optionally configure persistence across reboots.
+To ensure DUMB works correctly inside your LXC container (especially with Docker, rclone, and bind mounts), you’ll need to update both the **container config**, the **Proxmox host**, and optionally configure persistence across reboots.

 ---